Read below for frequently asked questions by owner/landlords. Also, check out Important Facts for HCV Owner/Landlords.

 7. What is a HAP contract?
 The HAP Contract is the legal binding agreement between the owner and the THDA.
 This Contract outlines the owner’s responsibilities and ensures housing assistance payments on behalf of the tenant as long as both tenant and owner are in compliance.
 It is the responsibility of the owner to read the HAP contract.

 8. What is a lease addendum?
 A Lease Addendum is a document signed by the landlord and tenant to ensure all HUD required information is included on an executed Lease.
 In the event the lease does not cover all HUD required information, the Lease Addendum steps in and includes all required information according to HUD guidelines.

 9. Where do I get the lease?
 A landlord can obtain a lease in any of the following ways: can draft a leasing document themselves or have an attorney create one for them, download a copy from the Internet or purchase one from an office supply store.

 10. I have tenants who are not currently on Section 8 but they need the assistance; how do they get the assistance?
 Anyone interested in the Housing Choice Voucher (HCV) Program may apply when a wait list is open (accepting applications).
-Visit the Renters section on the THDA.org website for more information.
+Visit the renters section for more information.